masrul/GenTopo/README.md

 respectively atomTypes and charges.
 An example PDB file can be found in Example/test.pdb.
 It is recommended to have connectivity information in the PDB file, but not manadatory.
 If connectivity is missing, then code will generate connectivity information using heuristic of Van der Waals
 radius of atoms.
 In addition to internal coordinates, it also creates all required bondTypes, angleTypes, and dihedralTypes. **GenTopo** is independent of particular force filed, it simply creates template.
 User needs to provide required parameters once template is created.
+An example topology template created by **GenTopo** can be found in Example/topol.top.

 ```python
 # File name: Example/test.py